privacyguides/privacyguides.org/docs/health-and-fitness.en.md

 ## Sleep Tracking

-Apple Watch users should consider using WatchOS' native sleep tracking functionality.
+Apple Watch users should consider using watchOS' native sleep tracking functionality.
 Using native, locally-based solutions instead of third-party apps reduces your attack surface by limiting the number of parties that may have access to or be responsible for protecting your data.

 ### AutoSleep